What is targeted muscle reinnervation?

 Secondary or Delayed TMR

-In secondary TMR, or delayed TMR, patients who have had a previous amputation are seen and evaluated in Ohio State’s Department of Plastic Surgery clinic.
-Surgery is elective and subject to pre-operative medical clearance.
+In secondary TMR, or delayed TMR, patients who have had a previous amputation are seen and evaluated in the Ohio State Wexner Medical Center’s Department of Plastic Surgery clinic.
+Surgery is elective and subject to preoperative medical clearance.
 Candidates for this surgery include those amputees who suffer from:

 - Painful neuroma(s)